 THE EXTREME KAYAK WORLD CHAMPIONSHIP

-For the seventh time in a row, the adidas Sickline Extreme Kayak World Championship takes place on the legendary "Wellerbrücke” river section in Austria's Oetztal Valley.
-Between the 2nd and 4th of October 2014, the world's finest whitewater kayakers meet in Tyrol's longest alpine valley to snatch the much sought-after world championship belt.
+For the eight time in a row, the adidas Sickline Extreme Kayak World Championship takes place on the legendary "Wellerbrücke" river section in Austria's Oetztal Valley.
+Between the 1st and 3rd of October 2015, the world's finest whitewater kayakers meet in Tyrol's longest alpine valley to snatch the much sought-after world championship belt.

 The Wellerbrücke rapids, a section of the glacier-fed Ötztaler Ache River, are solid class 5 whitewater, both technically difficult and dangerous.
 Any mistakes paddlers may make have high consequences.
 The well known rapids on the course: Champions Killer (the final drop of the 280-metre long race course) and Champions Killer Minus 1 (the hole above Champions Killer) are both feared and endeared by extreme kayakers, all of whom respect the river as much as they want to conquer it.